coilysiren/firestarter/readme.md

     $ git push heroku
     $ heroku open

-At which point you should see (adjective)(noun).herokuapp.com pop up in your browser and display... this readme!
+At which point you should see `(adjective)(noun).herokuapp.com` pop up in your browser and display... this readme!
 Hopefully!!!
 Because if so that then that means you are now the proud owner of a website on the internet - even if that website is simply a guide on how to make this website ~

 ## Advanced tactics: Project Structure

-**Everything beyond this point is out of date**
+    templates/
+    static/
     .venv/
-    static/
-    assets/
-    scripts/
-    templates/
-    main.py
-    Procfile
-    readme.md
+    lib/
     requirements.txt
     config.yaml
     .gitignore
+    readme.md
+    Procfile
+    main.py
+    .env

 Shown above is the top level view of the project.
-Some of these files and folders you should totally edit, others you should leave alone.
+Some of these files and folders you'll be editing regularly, others you'll be leaving alone.
 I'll point a few out for you.

     config.yaml

-Configurations go in here.
-Please do edit this file!
-If you dont the internet will explode!

-    paths/
-        index.md
-        404.md

-[Markdown (.md)](http://daringfireball.net/projects/markdown/) and HTML (.html) files in the paths folder get turned into a URL for your wonderful website viewing audience.
-The URL does not contain the file extension.
-So putting a file called 'about.md' into the paths/ folder results in the contents of that file being displayed at your_website.com/about

-404 and index are in here as examples!
+    .env
+    .gitignore

+`config.yaml` holds basic site-wide configuration and data.
+So things like the website's name, URL, what port it runs on, etc. [Here](http://docs.ansible.com/ansible/YAMLSyntax.html) is a reference for yaml's syntax.

+`.env` holds advanced, private configuration.
+Things like your database connection keys, account passwords.
+This information should **never** be public, or stored in git, which is why this file is paired with `.gitignore`. `.gitignore` makes it so that git will not track your file, resulting in you accidentally publishing your passwords on the internet. [python-dotenv](https://github.com/theskumar/python-dotenv) goes into a bit more detail about `.env` files.

+Due to it being secret, the `.env` file won't exist when you copy the repo.
+You might also need to dig a little bit (eg. `show hidden files` or `ls -a`) to see it once it does exist.

+    .venv
+    requirements.txt

+`.venv` holds the [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for this project.
+It's a small python installation that lives inside your project folder.

+`requirements.txt` is for telling pip what packages to install inside this virtual env(ironment).

     lib/
         __init__.py